web2000_tedhesser_kanab-utah-tourism-shoot-dng-files-17-of-429

 Wire Pass to Buckskin Gulch

 Overview: This is an excellent easy hike through Wire Pass into the famous gorge of Buckskin Gulch.
-You can extend the day hike as far as you wish by exploring Buckskin’s narrows either up- or downcanyon.
+You can extend the day hike as far as you wish by exploring Buckskin’s narrows either up or downcanyon.

 Start: Wire Pass Trailhead

-Note: there are multiple trailheads that provide access to Buckskin Gulch.
+Note: multiple trailheads provide access to Buckskin Gulch.
 Wire Pass Trailhead offers the most direct access for a day hike.
 This is not to be confused with the Buckskin Trailhead, which follows a wash for several miles before intersecting with Wire Pass Trail and then the confluence with the Paria River.

 Distance: 3.4 miles, round-trip